ora600pl/jas-min/README.md

 - Clean JSON output for further automation or logging

-## State of Development
+## State of Development:
-> **This tool is in active development and evolving fast.**
+- **This tool is in active development and evolving fast.**
-> It’s already usable for real-world workloads — but expect bugs, edge cases, and weirdness.
+- It’s already usable for real-world workloads — but expect bugs, edge cases, and weirdness.
-> Feedback, PRs, and testing are very welcome.
+- Feedback, PRs, and testing are very welcome.

-## Assumptions
+## Assumptions:
 - `.txt` file is assumed to be a STATSPACK report
 - `.html` file is assumed to be an AWR report
 - You should provide a directory path with one or more such reports

-## USAGE
+## HOW TO:
 USAGE:

     jas-min [OPTIONS]